Last Update: August 25, 2022

 Teams in the WALK DISCIPLINE may have a maximum of 12 walkers on the track at a time for the CUMULATIVE classification.

-Each participant of the HYBRID DISCIPLINE teams will wear an individual chip.
+Each participant of the WALK & RUN DISCIPLINE teams will wear an individual chip.
 The results of this section will be communicated individually only.

 The results per team will be communicated for information purposes considering the differences in the composition of the hybrid teams.